thomasjlsn/shellaro/README.md

 ### Help, locate doesn't work!

 if `;` (locate) is not working, the most likely cause is a non existant path in locate's databse (eg. a song was moved/deleted).
-Try updating mlocate.db with:
+Try updating mlocate.db by running the following in your terminal:

 ```
-sudo updatedb
+$sudo updatedb
 ```

 locate should now be working fine!